kashikacojp/glTF-Maya-Exporter/README.md

 ## Support Maya version

-we support MAYA2017 and MAYA2018 on Windows, now.
+we support MAYA2017 and MAYA2018 on Windows and macOS, now.

 ## Support features